-At 2:12 p.m., Thau was given an orange projectile launcher by Tindall.
+At 2:12 p.m., Tindall gave Thau a projectile launcher.
 He loaded it with a rubber-ball shell from Sgt.
-Frank Edwards, ran to the barricade and fired it into the crowd.
+Frank Edwards, ran to the barricade, and fired it into the crowd.

 Thau then got a baton round from another officer, stuck the launcher between two officers, and fired at protesters.
 A baton shell typically holds five projectiles, which can be made of foam, rubber, or wood.

-At 2:16 p.m., Thau told Commander Glover it was time for them to retreat.
+At 2:16 p.m., Thau told Cmdr.
+Glover it was time for them to retreat.
 “This is it.
-We’ve got to call broken arrow on this,” Thau said.
+We’ve got to call Broken Arrow on this,” Thau said.
 “We’ve got to get the National Guard.
 Honestly.
 This is it.”

 At 2:25 p.m., Thau told officer Rich Khoury to fire a gas projectile up into the reviewing stands.

 “Hey Rich, put it up in the [expletive] scaffolding,” Thau said.
 “Fire it up in the air, Rich, over there.
 Just [expletive] shoot!”

 The round misfired, landing in a large group of officers on the ground.
 A giant cloud of tear gas spread over the entire area.

 After Thau helped a colleague who had been pepper-sprayed get up the steps underneath the scaffolding, he told Cmdr.
 Jason Bagshaw that things looked bleak.